PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-08 11:09:38
+Last updated: 2024-04-08 11:10:12
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler